What Time Is It Istanbul? Complete Guide to Understanding time in Turkey

 What is the Istanbul time zone?

-Istanbul, like the rest of Turkey, follows Eastern European Time (EET), which is 3 hours ahead of Coordinated Universal Time (UTC+3), otherwise known as GMT+3.
+Istanbul, like the rest of Turkey, is Coordinated Universal Time (UTC+3), also known as GMT+3 since it is 3 hours ahead of Greenwhich.
 This is a constant throughout the year, as Turkey does not change their clocks.

 Does Istanbul switch to Daylight Saving Time during summer?